omacom-io/omaterm-site/README.md

 # Omaterm Site

-The website for [Omaterm](https://www.omaterm.org) — An Omakase Headless Arch Setup by DHH.
+The website for [Omaterm](https://www.omaterm.org) — An Omakase Terminal Setup For Arch/Debian/Ubuntu/Fedora by DHH.

 ## Development